assaabloy-ppi/salt-channel/files/spec/drafts/salt-channel-v2-final2-draft.md

         Type of address that follows.
         MUST be 0 for the default address on the server.
         MUST be 1 for Salt Channel v2 public key (32 bytes).
+        The value of this field MUST be 0 or 1.

     2   AddressSize
         Byte size of Address field that follows.